 - PRIMARY DUTIES & RESPONSIBILITIES

-- Supervises development review staff, acts as a team leader for engineers, technicians and other support personnel
+- Supervises development review staff, acts as a team leader for engineers, technical and other support personnel.

-- Develops operational priorities, goals, and objectives for assigned employees
+- Develops or supports operational priorities, goals and objectives for assigned employees.

 - MINIMUM QUALIFICATIONS